Terms & Conditions

 • Notice and mitigation.
 A party invoking Force Majeure must promptly notify the other with reasonable details, use reasonable endeavours to mitigate (including, where appropriate, switching to remote delivery or alternative venues), and provide reasonable updates.
 Sums properly due for services already delivered (including Digital Content already issued) remain payable.

-• Boundaries (what is not Force Majeure).
-Personal illness (including a positive COVID-19 test), inability to travel, transport disruption, childcare issues, employment/rota conflicts, visa/insurance issues and lack of funds do not constitute a Force Majeure Event and are treated under clause 7.
+• Matters not constituting Force Majeure.
+For the avoidance of doubt, personal illness (including a positive COVID-19 test), inability to travel, transport disruption, childcare issues, employment or rota conflicts, and failure to obtain leave, a visa or insurance do not constitute a Force Majeure Event.

 • Compassionate credit (discretionary; not Force Majeure).
 Personal circumstances affecting a Delegate (including illness, bereavement or analogous events) do not constitute a Force Majeure Event.
 However, at our sole discretion — and on receipt of reasonable supporting evidence provided before the scheduled start time — we may offer either: (a) a one-time reschedule to the next available run; or (b) a non-transferable credit note for the price of the affected Practical session/day (or, for programme-wide requests, the affected face-to-face component(s)), less any non-recoverable third-party costs, valid for 12 months.
 No cash refunds are available.
-Digital elements already issued remain non-cancellable under clause 1.
-A compassionate credit does not increase any rescheduling caps elsewhere in these Terms.
+Digital elements already issued remain non-cancellable.
+A compassionate credit does not increase any rescheduling caps elsewhere in these Terms or the Schedule.

 • Learning Portal access.
 Where appropriate, we may extend access periods to Digital Content commensurate with the suspension.
-Digital elements already issued remain non-cancellable and non-refundable.
+Digital elements already issued remain non-cancellable; no refunds are available.

 15. WARRANTIES AND LIABILITY